Tag Archives: ESG analysis

 Magistral’s Services on ESG Analysis

-Magistral brings years of experience to the table when it comes to evaluating investment prospects via an ESG lens, and it does so in a highly cost-effective manner by merging that experience with outsourcing to regions where the task could be completed efficiently.
+Magistral brings years of experience to the table when it comes to evaluating investment prospects via an ESG lens.
+It achieves this by combining expertise with outsourcing to regions to complete tasks more efficiently.
 The distinctive benefits of Magistral’s solutions include reduced ESG operational costs and a panel of ESG specialists, SMEs, ESG consultants, and Investment Research.

 When it comes to the gathering, handling, and presentation of ESG data, Magistral Consulting provides a broad range of data services.
 Magistral uses data research, data visualization, and ESG specialists to give a comprehensive view.
-The cost of data collection is further decreased by AI and automation techniques.
-All of the solutions are tailored to the demands of the asset managers to assist them in reaching a higher alpha.
-ESG research is conducted by a team of knowledgeable ESG analysts.
+AI and automation techniques further decrease the cost of data collection.
+All of the solutions are tailored to asset manager’s needs to help in reaching a higher alpha.
+A skilled team conducts ESG research.

 Magistral Consulting has globally assisted Hedge Funds, Bonds, Private Equity, Investment Banks, Mutual Funds, ETFs, and Venture Capital in analyzing ESG elements of investments.
 The following categories of solutions are provided by Magistral Consulting: